-Naturally sweet, carrots make an ideal high fiber, low calorie carrot soup recipe.
-Combine it up with root vegetables and roasted butternut squash and you have a sweet nutty nutritious meal the whole family will thank you for!
-To save time and more flavor roast the butternut squash in advance and leave it in the refrigerator until ready to use!
+Naturally sweet, carrot soup makes an ideal high fiber, low calorie delicious and easy healthy soup!
+Combine it with roasted butternut squash and you have a sweet nutty nutritious meal the whole family will enjoy!
+To save time, roast the butternut squash in advance and leave it in the refrigerator until ready to use.

 Do you like how we have just gone from an ice cream post to soup in the same week?
 That is Santa Barbara California weather for ya!
 One day it is cold and rainy and the next day it is sunny and we are eating ice cream.
 Then it is rainy again and I am pulling this carrot soup out of the freezer for dinner.